jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

 in @rytgaardContinuoustimeTargetedMinimum2022;
 however, notably on the conditioning set, we include the $k$'th event time, which is not included in @rytgaardContinuoustimeTargetedMinimum2022.
+The sequential condition is a bit unusual in the sense that we do not condition on the strict history.
+We also provide an equivalent statement for the martingale condition.
-We conclude that if we have independent marking for the treatment process, the condition in @rytgaardContinuoustimeTargetedMinimum2022 is sufficient for causal identification.
+// We conclude that if we have independent marking for the treatment
+// process, the condition in @rytgaardContinuoustimeTargetedMinimum2022
+// is sufficient for causal identification.

 #theorem[
     Suppose consistency and positivity holds as in @thm:identifiabilitymartingale.